Melanated Memorials

 The Geology of Memorials: Where Does Memorial Granite Come From?

-The quarrying process begins with identifying a solid granite deposit.
-Workers then cut large blocks from the earth using specialized tools such as diamond wire saws or controlled drilling methods.
-Once extracted, the blocks are transported to manufacturing facilities where they are cut, polished, and shaped into memorial stones.
+The process of obtaining granite begins in a quarry, where large blocks are carefully cut from the earth using specialized equipment such as diamond wire saws.
+These massive blocks are then transported to manufacturing facilities where they are sliced into slabs, shaped, polished, and prepared for engraving.

 Ready to Choose the Perfect Memorial?